kiedtl/website/src/content/blog/chatterbox.md

 verbose error.

 "But wait!
 PowerShell's message is more user-friendly, because it reminds the user to check their spelling!"
 Pffft.
-Anyone smart (for lack of a better word!) enough to use PowerShell will know that they should double-check their spelling without an error message telling them to do so.
+Anyone with more than about 30 minutes of experience with PowerShell will know that they should double-check their spelling without an error message telling them to do so.

 And even in "normal" applications -- where the majority of users are not